The Bluffton University Policy and Procedures on Sexual and Gender-Based Misconduct and other Forms of Interpersonal Violence

 - PARTIES INVOLVED:

-- Reporting party: is an person who submits a charge alleging a violation of the sexual misconduct policy
+- Reporting Party: any person who submits a charge alleging a violation of the Policy.

-- Responding party: is any person accused of violating the sexual misconduct policy
+- Responding Party: any person accused of violating the Policy.

-- Review panel: is the group of three trained faculty, staff and administrators employed by the university to review the report and initial recommendation from the investigators and make final determinations as to whether the responding party is in violation of the sexual misconduct policy and possible sanctions.
+Review Panel: the group of three trained faculty, staff and administrators employed by the university to review the report and initial recommendation from the investigators and make final determinations as to whether the Responding Party is in violation of the Policy and possible sanctions.

-- Advisor: is any one person who is invited by the reporting party or the responding party to attend any meetings, sessions or conferences with the intent to advise the reporting party or the responding party.
-The advisor’s role is advisory only; the advisor is not permitted to question conference participants, speak to the investigators or review panel or make public comments during any meetings, sessions or conferences.
+Advocate: any one person who is invited by the Reporting Party or the Responding Party to attend any meetings, sessions or conferences with the intent to advise the Reporting Party or the Responding Party.
+The Advocate’s role is advisory only; the Advocate is not permitted to question conference participants, speak to the Investigators or Review Panel or make public comments during any meetings, sessions or conferences.

-Parties should select individuals as an advisor and/or support person whose schedule allows attendance at the scheduled date and time for all meetings, sessions or conferences.
-Delays will not normally be allowed due to the scheduling conflicts of an advisor.
+Parties should select individuals as an Advocate and/or Support Person whose schedule allows attendance at the scheduled date and time for all meetings, sessions or conferences.
+Delays will not normally be allowed due to the scheduling conflicts of an Advocate.

 - THE PROCESS: